MrMarlonM/good-world-news/TESTING.md

     - It is possible to add a picture
     - It is possible to add a short description
 - Manual Steps:
+    - Log into the admin panel as editor
+    - Click on `+Add` next to articles
+    - Test if the text in the content section and excerpt section is customizable
-    - d
+    - Add a image
+    - Safe article as published and check the website
 - Expected Outcome:
-    - d
+    - The image shows with the uploaded image and the styled text
 - Actual Outcome:
-    - d
+    - The expected outcome was fulfilled

 #### User Story: [Edit Articles as editor](https://github.com/MrMarlonM/good-world-news/issues/11)
 - Acceptance Criteria:
     - All articles can be changed
     - The text, title and short description are changeable as well as the image
 - Manual Steps:
-    - d
+    - Log in as editor
+    - Click on articles and then on an existing article
+    - CHange the title, text, excerpt and image
+    - Safe the article as published
 - Expected Outcome:
-    - d
+    - The article is now shown with all the changes
 - Actual Outcome:
-    - d
+    - The expected outcome was fulfilled

 #### User Story: [Delete Articles as editor](https://github.com/MrMarlonM/good-world-news/issues/12)
 - Acceptance Criteria:
-    - It is possible to delete own articles in the editor dashboard
+    - It is possible to delete articles in the editor dashboard
     - After deletion the article is not visible anymore as well as all linked comments.
 - Manual Steps:
-    - d
+    - Log in as editor
+    - Go to the admin panel and click on Articles
+    - Click on one article
+    - Scroll down and click on delete in the bottom right corner
 - Expected Outcome:
-    - d
+    - The article gets deleted and isn't shown anymore
 - Actual Outcome:
-    - d
+    - The expected outcome was fulfilled

 #### User Story: [Login form for registered users](https://github.com/MrMarlonM/good-world-news/issues/6)
 - Acceptance Criteria: